-Professional And Community Involvement
+Professional and Community Involvement

-- Hispanic Bar Association of New Jersey – Immediate Past President (2015-2016), Various Positions (2010-2016)
+- Past President, Hispanic Bar Association of New Jersey

 - Member, Supreme Court of New Jersey’s District IV Ethics Committee (2011-2014)

-Awards And Recognition
+Awards and Recognition

 - AV Preeminent rated by Martindale-Hubbell

-- HNBA Affiliate of the Year Award, Hispanic Bar Association of New Jersey (President)
+- HNBA Affiliate of the Year Award, Hispanic Bar Association of New Jersey (President) (2016)